 These Halloween Party Decorations will be super spooky and fun to make!
 First things first – do NOT eat the trees!
 There is a wire in them.
 (Gulp!)
 Everything else is edible.
 These are yummy and adorable Halloween centerpieces!
 The original post says they are not edible; however, it’s because of the black wire they used.
 Instead of black wire, I twisted my trees together and then used black electrical tape to tie it together.
 [Read more…]

 No matter how you carve, slice, steam, roast, drink it, I LOVE PUMPKIN!
 (Carve as in pumpkins, slice as in pie, steam as in cook, roast as in seeds, drink as in latte….)

 This year I carved one pumpkin and cooked another.
 I wish I had taken a picture of my carved pumpkin before I fed it to the buffalo.
 Next year….
 My other pumpkin I cooked in a way similar to how I steam squash.
 Scoop out the seeds and goo in the middle, peel, chunk it up, and steam it until soft.
 I had SO MUCH pumpkin!
 I used some of it for my healthy organic pumpkin brownies and some of it I used for these scrumptious whoopie pies.

 Here’s what I did:

 Fun, fun, fun!
-These yummy appetizers are a great addition for any Halloween party!
-Deviled eggs are one of my favorites at any party I go to.
+This yummy Deviled Egg Recipe is sure to be a great addition for your Halloween party!
+Deviled eggs are one of my favorites at any gathering I attend.
 They are so easy to make that I usually volunteer to bring them.
-With this cute affordable idea, I can’t wait for the Halloween party this year!
-Guaranteed to be a hit!
+With this cute and affordable idea, I can’t wait for the Halloween party this year!
+They are guaranteed to be a hit!

 Here’s what we did: [Read more…]